Fatherhood | Jesse & Noah Bergland

 I learned kids don’t care about your obsessive-compulsive disorder (OCD) tendencies and will continue to wipe their dirty hands on your clothes and stomp on your boots and shoes.
 Also, when entering a house, they don’t take their shoes off, even when full of mud.
 Kids hate locked doors, are incredibly resourceful, and will learn how to climb onto counters and takedown safety gates way faster than they should.

 Watching your child take their first steps and hearing their first words are a couple of the most incredible experiences, and I’m so grateful I was there to experience both of them.
-Even with the prison sentence looming over my world at the time, I was able to take in and appreciate most that was going on around me and especially those early moments with my daughter.
+Even with the prison sentence looming over my world at the time, I was able to take in and appreciate most of what was going on around me especially those early moments with my daughter.

 Fatherhood (Prison)

 Fathering a child from prison can be a daunting task, some kids allow it and others don’t.
-Over the years I haven’t really had to because my mom has done an amazing job and my daughter has been so resilient.
+Over the years I haven’t had to because my mom has done an amazing job and my daughter has been so resilient.
 Melrose wasn’t constantly asking when I was coming home or acting out because of my absence.

 This allowed me to not stress about the day-to-day activities of raising a child and instead, focus my time on improving myself.
 I was able to get to know my daughter through phone calls and visits.
-Obviously seeing her face-to-face only 12-14 times a year, was not ideal, and neither were phone calls being limited to 15 minutes, but I still made the most out of those moments spent together.
+Seeing her face-to-face only 12-14 times a year, was not ideal, and neither were phone calls being limited to 15 minutes, but I still made the most out of those moments spent together.

 Fatherhood | Noah Bergland